 Employment Job announcements for Faculty and A&P and USPS vacancies are distributed on Thursday of each week.
 Vacancy information for Faculty positions may also be obtained from the Office of Equal Opportunity Programs (850) 599-3076 and/or the Division of Academic Affairs (850) 599-3276.

-Director of Intercollegiate Athletics (To apply click here)
+Assistant VP for Communications (To apply click here)

 FAMU Dean for College of Law (To apply click here)

 FAMU Dean for College of Education (To apply click here)

 Click here to browse job openings: FAMU Job Openings.

 (Please use Mozilla Firefox for submitting Online Applications)

 If you need help, click here for Application Instructions

 This Section coordinates employment and recruitment, employee selection, employment verification and the employee appointment process of all employees for the University.
 The Section is also responsible for the proper allocation and classification of all positions utilized by the University.